wp-plugins/loginradius-for-wordpress/readme.txt

 * The comment will appear with users name, his/her avatar image and link to his/her profile
 * Option to automatically approves user's comments if they post with their social account
 * Eliminate spamming, no chance of spam comments!!
-* Enable Social Sharing widget on your WordPress site
-* Options to add social sharing widget on homepage, posts, feeds, content pages, etc.
-* Users can share contents on over 90 social networks, can send contents in an email or can print!
-* Choose social sharing interface designs
 * Every time a user logs in, it fetches user profile data (basic data) and store in your WordPress database
 * Get social avatar of your users and show the avatar in widget, comments and profile
 * You'll be the owner of these data and can export anytime from your database
 * Fetched data include Email addresses, name, date of birth, etc.
 * Twitter does not provider email addresses, so in case a user logs in with Twitter, a pop-up window will appear asking users to fill his/her email address and that can be verified. (not default setting, you have to configure as per our installation document)
-* A nice and clean user friendly WP admin U/I with tab structure with various options for social login, sharing and commenting
-* Manage everything from your WP admin
-* UI to manage Customize Social Login interface position - embed in or beside wp login/register form
-* API connection check feature for error notification
-* No programming skills required
-* Its simple, secure and reliable
-* REST API access and HTTPS support
 * Validate API key and secret
 * Enable API connection check
-* Compatible with Buddypress and bbPress
-* Highly reliable as it runs on Cloud Computing with failover server support
-* 24/7 community support, rich knowledge base, and active discussion forum
-* Available in 9 languages - English, French, Spanish, Russian, Italian, Chinese, Japanese, Portuguese and German (Italian Language Translator: Michelangelo Giannino; Russian Language Translator: Rob; Spanish Language Translator: Daniel Iturbe; Chinese & Japanese Language Translator: Wenxuan; German language translatior: David Werth)

-= VIP Features (Paid) =
 * Multisite support enabled for domain-based and directory based
 * White label service
 * Full customization of login interface available with our subscription packages.